PicoTools/plan/docs/data_types.md

 There are 2 underly realization for different purposes:
 - [`NativeFunc`](../pkg/engine/object/native_func.go): used to hold Golang defined functions (builtins and users).
 - [`RuntimeFunc`](../pkg/engine/object/runtime_func.go): used to hold PLAN defined functions/closures in runtime.
-Map with this type of functions filled in process of visiting AST.
+Map with runtime functions is filled in process of AST visiting.

 ## Casting rules